Distance Matrix API

 Public transport lanes

 You can also include public transport lanes when building a car route, which can be useful for taxi and bus routes.
-To do this, add the mode
+To do this, add the transport

 parameter with the value taxi